NCAR/rechunk_retro_nwm_v21/README.md

 ## Data overview
-Six separate zarr stores have been created, corresponding closely to the model output files, and their time resolution is noted
+Six separate zarr stores have been created, corresponding closely to the model output files.
+The time resolution is noted for each product.

 * lakeout: Output from the lake model (hourly, 5.5GB)
 * gwout: Output from the groundwater model (hourly, 1.7TB)